apettiigrew/Kanban-task-management-web-app/src/tasks/tasks-prd-task-management.md

 This task list implements a multi-project Kanban task management system with drag-and-drop functionality, built on Next.js with local storage persistence.

+## ⚠️ IMPORTANT: PERMISSION REQUIRED

+**ALWAYS ask for PERMISSION before starting any new task.
+NEVER start a new task without explicit user approval.**

 ## Relevant Files

 - `prisma/schema.prisma` - Prisma database schema for Project, Task, and Column models